OpenEvalProject/evals/manuscripts/elife-89813/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/89813/elife-89813-fig1-v1.jpg)

-**Figure 1.:** Enterobacteriacrae and Erwiniaceae.Left - schematic phylogeny of sHsps in Enterobacterales.
+**Figure 1.:** Left - schematic phylogeny of sHsps in Enterobacterales.
 Gene duplication resulting in IbpA + IbpB two-protein system is marked with a star, while the loss of ibpB gene in Erwiniaceae clade is marked with a cross.
 AncA0 - reconstructed last common ancestor of IbpA from Erwiniaceae and Enterobacteriaceae, expressed as a part of two-protein system.
 AncA1 - reconstructed last common ancestor of secondarily single IbpA from Erwiniaceae.
 Right - representative extant sHsps’ ability to stimulate luciferase refolding. sHsps were present during the luciferase thermal denaturation step.
 Refolding of denatured luciferase was performed by the Hsp70-Hsp100 chaperone system.
 Activity of luciferase was measured after 1 hr refolding at 25 °C and shown as an average of 3 repeats.
-Error bars represent standard deviation.Figure 1—source data 1.Figure 1.
+Error bars represent standard deviation.

 sHsps are a family of ATP-independent molecular chaperones present in all living organisms with various copy numbers (ten representatives in human) (Haslbeck and Vierling, 2015).
 They bind misfolded proteins and sequester them into refolding – prone assemblies, preventing uncontrolled aggregation and helping to maintain proteostasis at stress conditions. sHsp is composed of a highly conserved α–crystallin domain (ACD), in a form of so-called β–sandwich, flanked by less conserved, unstructured N- and C-terminal regions (Haslbeck and Vierling, 2015; Haslbeck et al., 2019; Reinle et al., 2022).
 Their smallest functional unit is usually a dimer, formed by the interaction between ACDs of two neighboring sHsps.
 Stable sHsp dimers in turn tend to form variable and dynamic higher-order oligomers, stabilized by N- and C-terminal region interactions.
 Particularly the interaction between the IXI motif, highly conserved in sHsps C-termini, and the cleft formed by β4 and β8 strands of ACD is critical for oligomer formation (Haslbeck and Vierling, 2015; Kennaway et al., 2005; Mani et al., 2016; Simmons and Ochoterena, 2000).
 Oligomers of bacterial sHsps reversibly dissociate into smaller forms when the temperature increases.
 It is considered their activation mechanism, probably uncovering substrate interaction sites.
 The mechanism of sHsps’ interaction with misfolded substrates is not yet fully understood, but both N-termini and β4–β8 cleft region have been found to play a role in this process (Basha et al., 2006; Fuchs et al., 2009; Jaya et al., 2009; Lee et al., 1997; Reinle et al., 2022).